NataVenk/Project-SportClub/README.md

 ```

 Please note that MySQL must be installed in order to run the application via terminal.
-For instructions on how to

-install MySQL on your system, please refer to this [MySQL Installation Guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide).
+For instructions on how to install MySQL on your system, please refer to this [MySQL Installation Guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide).

-Once the above commands have been entered the application can be viewed through [this link](http://localhost:6505/).
+Once the above commands have been entered and MySQL is installed the application can be viewed through [this link](http://localhost:6505/).

 ## Usage